neondatabase/website/content/release-notes/2023-04-28-storage-and-compute.md

 ### Support for the US East (N. Virginia) region

-- Compute: Added support for the `US East (N. Virginia) — aws-us-east-1` region.
+Added support for the `US East (N. Virginia) — aws-us-east-1` region.
 For more information about Neon's region support, see [Regions](/docs/introduction/regions).

 ### Postgres extension support